 This program for undergraduates is designed to improve access to research experiences for groups typically underrepresented in research (namely, veterans) through the creation of a Research Experience for Undergraduates (REU) site.

 The program is purposefully structured to span one full year.
-First, students will have a 2-week online orientation followed by an intensive six-week summer program on site at the Syracuse University, Syracuse, NY campus involving coursework, mentored student-faculty interactions, and the development of a research project.
-This program will take place May 20th – June 27th, 2019.
-Participating students receive a $3,370 stipend for attending this summer session.
-Room and board are provided free of charge, as needed.
-Out-of-state participants are also eligible for some assistance in travel costs to and from Syracuse – please inquire as needed.
-Please contact us regarding the potential for bringing family to stay with you as well.
+First, students will have a 2-week online orientation followed by an intensive six-week virtual summer program involving coursework, mentored student-faculty interactions, and the development of a research project.
+The program will take place May 24 – July 1, 2021 (with short synchronous and asynchronous online orientation events to be held the two weeks prior).